ferparra/My-Readwise/pages/Tweets From Chris Williamson (highlights).md

 - Highlights first synced by [[Readwise]] [[Nov 19th, 2022]]
 	- Perfectionism is procrastination masquerading as quality-control. ([View Tweet](https://twitter.com/ChrisWillx/status/1436616126461616132))
-	- "Dopamine without prior effort destroys a person.
+	- "[[Dopamine]] without prior effort destroys a person.
 This is drugs.
 Beware any reward that comes without sacrifice. " —  @hubermanlab

 	  🔗 https://t.co/XXk6lGB32O ([View Tweet](https://twitter.com/ChrisWillx/status/1546602021586960384))
 	- "Avoiding distraction and narrowing the aperture of focus in the morning to do a very hard mental task will make you feel incredibly satisfied." — @hubermanlab